CODARcode/MGARD/README.md

 In addition, there is currently no way to detect if an inconsistent value of `s` has been passed, so the code returns corrupted data silently.

 If you forget the value of `s` that you used to compress your data, then your data is gone.

-1) Multilevel Techniques for Compression and Reduction of Scientific Data—The Univariate case M Ainsworth, O Tugluk, B Whitney, K Scott.
-Computing and Visualization in Science, 8, 2018

-2) Multilevel Techniques for Compression and Reduction of Scientific Data---The Multivariate Case M Ainsworth, O Tugluk, B Whitney, S Klasky.
-SIAM Journal on Scientific Computing 41 (2), A1278-A1303, 2019

-3) Multilevel Techniques for Compression and Reduction of Scientific Data-Quantitative Control of Accuracy in Derived Quantities.
-M Ainsworth, O Tugluk, B Whitney, S Klasky.
-SIAM Journal on Scientific Computing 41 (4), A2146-A2171, 2019